Tour Leader and Social Media Manager

-John Kinghorn has been interested in the bush and nature since he was a child and has been traveling to the Kruger National Park since he was eight months old.
-He has a variety of varying interests, but biodiversity as a whole is where his heart lies, with bats and birds occupying most of his time when he is not studying toward an LLB degree through the University of South Africa.
-John is also a Member of the Field Guides Association of Southern Africa (FGASA) and is a qualified Terrestrial Level 1 Guide and National Bird Guide.
-He works as a guide and office staff for Birding Ecotours, is Chairman of Youth Africa Birding, and regularly helps raise awareness and funds for various conservation-related organizations.
+John has been interested in the bush and nature since he was a child and has been traveling around Southern Africa with his family in their ongoing pursuit for wildlife since he was a mere eight months old.
+He has a variety of varying interests, but biodiversity and conservation are where his heart lies, with bats and birds occupying most of his time.
+John is currently studying toward an LLB degree through the University of South Africa but is also a qualified Nature Guide through the Field Guides Association of South Africa (FGASA), where he holds both Terrestrial Level 1 and National Bird Guide qualifications.

 John’s infectious passion for the world’s avian gems and their conservation is portrayed in his high energy, enthusiastic approach to life, and, just like in his rugby days, in his willingness to tackle challenges head-on.
 Not only does he work as a tour leader for Birding Ecotours in Africa, Asia, the Indian Ocean Islands, and the southern Oceans, but he is also our social media manager, making sure our friends, clients, and followers are all kept constantly up to date when it comes to the incredible things our guides are seeing and experiencing while they’re out and about in the field on a daily basis.